How to Find More Personal Freedom by Diversifying Your Assets and Location

 Domicile

 This is a crucial difference from when Schultz came up with flag theory almost 50 years ago.
 His opinion was that you should stay off government databases.
-Nowadays you’ll likely need a residence permit for another country to prove that your not a taxpayer in your home country.
+Nowadays, you’ll likely need a residence permit for another country to prove that you’re not a taxpayer in your home country.
 This is crucial when opening bank accounts because of the Common Reporting Standard (CRS).

 Investment Havens